yazishkhan/CODE-Y_Website/README.md

     - Replace the `password` which we had set for mysql.
     - Replace the DB name `coding_web` if you have set the diff name for db otherwise not.
+    - ♦️ Note if you are using `Docker` you need to replace container-name instead of DB name `code-y-sql`. if you want to give other name then firstly change on compose file the hear.
     - Scroll down and put your Email ID were you want to receive feedback emails.
     ![image](https://github.com/user-attachments/assets/a1e01eef-6b02-405d-9ef1-97d39d45e233)